Ptolemy II Philadelphus: Pharaonic ideology and Egyptian religion

 This granite statue depicts Ptolemy II in the traditional canon of ancient Egyptian art.
 Walters Art Museum, Baltimore.

-Ptolemy II followed the example of his father in making an effort to present himself in the guise of a traditional Egyptian pharaoh and to support the Egyptian priestly elite.
+Ptolemy II followed his father's example by presenting himself as a traditional Egyptian pharaoh and supporting the Egyptian priestly elite.
 Two hieroglyphic stelae commemorate Ptolemy's activities in this context.
 The Mendes stele celebrates Ptolemy's performance of rituals in honour of the ram god Banebdjedet at Mendes, shortly after his accession.
-The Pithom stele records the inauguration of a temple at Pithom by Ptolemy, in 279 BC on his royal jubilee.
+The Pithom stele records the inauguration of a temple at Pithom by Ptolemy, in 279 BC, on his royal jubilee.
 Both stelae record his achievements in terms of traditional Pharaonic virtues.
-Particularly stressed is the recovery of religious statuary from the Seleucids through military action in 274 BC – a rhetorical claim which cast the Seleucids in the role of earlier national enemies like the Hyksos, Assyrians, and Persians.
+Particularly stressed is the recovery of religious statuary from the Seleucids through military action in 274 BC—a rhetorical claim which cast the Seleucids in the role of earlier national enemies like the Hyksos, Assyrians, and Persians.

 As part of his patronage of Egyptian religion and the priestly elite, Ptolemy II financed large-scale building works at temples throughout Egypt.
-Ptolemy ordered the erection of the core of the Temple of Isis at Philae was erected in his reign and assigned the tax income from the newly conquered Dodekaschoinos region to the temple.
+Ptolemy ordered the construction of the core of the Temple of Isis at Philae during his reign and assigned the tax revenue from the newly conquered Dodekaschoinos region to the temple.
 Although the temple had existed since the sixth century BC, it was Ptolemy's sponsorship that converted it into one of the most important in Egypt.

 In addition, Ptolemy initiated work at a number of other sites, including (from north to south):